RedHatInsights/insights-frontend-builder-common/test/README.md

 ### Workflow File

 The workflow is defined in `.github/workflows/test-dockerfile.yml` and:
-1. Sets up Python 3.11 with pip caching
+1. Sets up Python 3.11 and installs uv with caching
-2. Installs test dependencies from `requirements.txt`
+2. Installs test dependencies from `requirements.txt` using uv
 3. Installs Podman for container operations
 4. Runs all three test suites separately:
    - Caddy server tests